 Listings with a service dashboard like this may not add a ‘custom’ category.
 New services can only be listed if you first select one of Google’s predefined categories:

 There exist other dashboards in which the services are added in a more freeform way.
 Here, the services are called ‘items’ and we see the use of the term ‘section’ rather than ‘category’:

 With this services dashboard, you’re not limited by having to place your services menu within sections based purely on Google’s list of categories.
 I rarely see this dashboard in GBP, so if you have it be aware that at some point it could well be retired.

 Another configuration of the services dashboard is when it’s seen for businesses such as plumbers.
 In August 2019, Joy Hawkins noticed predefined services showing up in the dashboard:

-Whatever the configuration of the services menu in your GBP dashboard, you’ll find that you can edit your services in terms of the service name, you can give a price for the service, and you can write a description:
+Whatever the configuration of the services menu in your GBP dashboard, you’ll find that you can edit your services in terms of the service name and you can write a description: